Visual Storyteller

 Reza Behjat | Visual Storyteller

 Reza won an Obie Award in the design category for his work on two productions of ENGLISH and WISH YOU WERE HERE in 2023.
 In addition, alongside the cast and the creative team of ENGLISH, he received a Special Citation from the Obie Award.
-Also, he is the winner of the prestigious award of The Knight of Illumination for Nina Simone: Four Women in 2019.
+Additionally, he is the recipient of the prestigious Knight of Illumination award for NINA SIMONE: FOUR WOMEN in 2019.
+He was also nominated for the Drama Desk, Henry Hewes Design Awards, and Jeff Awards, among others.